flintlib/flint/doc/source/ca_mat.rst

     If the return value is ``T_UNKNOWN``, it is unknown whether such an element exists (zero certification failed).

+    This function is destructive: any elements that are nontrivially zero but can be certified zero will be overwritten by exact zeros.

 .. function:: int ca_mat_lu_classical(slong * rank, slong * P, ca_mat_t LU, const ca_mat_t A, int rank_check, ca_ctx_t ctx)
               int ca_mat_lu_recursive(slong * rank, slong * P, ca_mat_t LU, const ca_mat_t A, int rank_check, ca_ctx_t ctx)
               int ca_mat_lu(slong * rank, slong * P, ca_mat_t LU, const ca_mat_t A, int rank_check, ca_ctx_t ctx)

-    Computes a generalized LU decomposition `LU = PA` of a given matrix *A*, writing the rank of *A* to *rank*.
+    Computes a generalized LU decomposition `A = PLU` of a given matrix *A*, writing the rank of *A* to *rank*.

     If *A* is a nonsingular square matrix, *LU* will be set to